 7. You can eat it while it is still warm, reheat it, or divide it up into meal size portions and put it in the fridge or freezer.
 The individual flavors will be more noticeable, so taste it first before adding additional salt.

-This is much better then the other recipes I have supplied.
-It is gentle enough to eat for breakfast.
+This recipe is gentle enough to eat for breakfast.

 Yes - breakfast and lunch.

-The other recipes are stronger flavors and are better suited to dinner.
+The other recipes I've shared are stronger flavors and are better suited to dinner.

 I know this idea may take a lot of getting used to, but, you can try it for a week and feel the difference for yourself.